eclipse-iceoryx/iceoryx/doc/design/status_port.md

 same manner as previous publishers and subscribers via RouDi's unix domain socket.
-The only difference is that one `StatusPortData` object is shared between `StatusPortReader` and `StatusPortWriter`. `store()` takes a `function_ref` to be able to manipulate the type in-place in shared memory.
+The only difference is that one `StatusPortData` object is shared between `StatusPortReader` and `StatusPortWriter`. `store()` takes a `function_ref` to be able to modify the type in-place in shared memory.
 `StatusPortReader` is a template as well and has the same constructor.
 The first and single argument of`read()` is a `function_ref`, which is executed as long as the `read()` was unsuccessful.
 Furthermore, the `StatusPortReader` has the methods necessary to be attachable to a `popo::Listener` (e.g. `{enable,disable}Event`).

 `StatusPortData` stores the latest atomic `Transaction` as well as two pointers to `SharedChunk`s in the shared memory payload segment.
+A `StatusPortData` object is created in the shared memory segment if either a `StatusPortWriter` or `StatusPortReader` is created.
 The lifetime of the two chunks is bound to the lifetime of the `StatusPortData` object.
+Either via `StatusPortData` c'tor or `StatusPort{Writer,Reader}` c'tor.
 To be able to to associate the correct readers and writers a `ServiceDescription` is used.

-#### Frankenstein object corner cases
+#### Reading inconsistent objects (Frankenstein objects)

 How can we ensure in `StatusPortWriter::store()` that there is no `StatusPortReader` reading the chunk to which we want to write to?
 This could be for example a slow